 - And most importantly, would they pay for it?

-Stock photos can be a wildly profitable side hustle for single moms if you know your way around a camera.
+Selling stock photos can be a wildly profitable side hustle for single moms if you know your way around a camera.
 You can sell your photos online through a stock photo marketplace or set up your own blog and website.

-To see what I mean check out these stock photo queens who are killing with their sites:
+Check out these stock photo queens who are killing with their sites:

 Their sites are beautiful, as are their stock photos and that’s why people are willing to pay their membership fees to use them.

-But if you’re looking for an analog side hustle option, pet and/or baby-sitting could be right up your alley.
+All of the side hustles for single moms discussed so far are ones you can do online.
+But if you’re looking for an offline side hustle option, pet and/or babysitting could be right up your alley.

 With pet-sitting, you could host pets in your home or offer a check-in service that allows pets to stay in their homes while their owners away.
-The same goes for baby-sitting.
+The same goes for babysitting.

 You can advertise your services as a sitter locally but there are plenty of online platforms you can use to grow your hustle.

 Rover, for example, lets you start and manage your pet-sitting business right from your mobile phone.